 Guide to understanding and buying Resonator Guitars.
+Resonator guitars were designed to make it louder (compared to traditional acoustic guitars) so that they could be heard over horns and percussion instruments.
 Review of the bestselling resonator guitars.

 I’m sure you would have heard of an acoustic guitar but what about resonators?